webmas1/Asibuy/README.md

 ## Please Note

-SQL file included with DB for testing
+Please migrate and seed DB for testing